InGraw-Co/InCard/README.md

 # InCard Editor

-InCard Editor – a simple, free, and unique card editor developed in Poland.
-Create, customize, and manage your cards with ease.
-Completely open-source and designed for anyone who loves card games or wants to experiment with card design.
-Supports 20 languages!
-Try it now.
+**InCard Editor** is a free and open-source **collectible card editor** for fantasy, RPG and TCG games.

+Create, edit and export character cards with stats, images and layouts.